hashicorp/terraform-cdk/website/docs/cdktf/index.html.md

 ## When to use CDK for Terraform

-CDK for Terraform should be used when users have a strong preference for a procedural language, or when the ability to create abstractions using Constructs is needed to help manage complexity.
-Users who are already familiar with HCL and do not need these capabilities should continue using HCL Terraform.
-This choice can be made team-by-team and project-by-project, because CDK for Terraform [interoperates with existing Terraform providers and modules](./concepts/interoperability-workflows.html)

-**TODO:** Insert content about when folks should use this instead of HCL... link to HCL interoperability page.
+CDKTF offers many benefits, but it is not the right choice for every project.
+You should consider using CDKTF when:

+-  You have a strong preference or need to use a procedural language to define infrastructure.
+- You need to create abstractions to help manage complexity.
+TO DO - example here
+- You are comfortable being an early adopter and do not require commercial support.

+You can make this choice or each team and project because CDK for Terraform [interoperates with existing Terraform providers and modules](./concepts/interoperability-workflows.html).

 ## Project Maturity